 This page comprises one section of

-The crucial point here is that Steiner believed in clairvoyance, and so do his followers.
+The crucial point to absorb from this statement is that Steiner believed in clairvoyance, and so do his followers.
 Indeed, clairvoyance is the key to everything in the Waldorf universe.
 If clairvoyance doesn't exist (and it doesn't), there is no basis for the Waldorf system.
 [See "Clairvoyance", "Exactly", and "The Waldorf Teacher's Consciousness".]

-As for quotation 34: Blind, clairvoyant Homer could consult the Akashic Record, which is a celestial storehouse of almost unlimited knowledge, accessible only through clairvoyance.
+Secondary matters to be gleaned from quotation 34: According to Steiner, blind, clairvoyant Homer could consult the Akashic Record, which is a celestial storehouse of almost unlimited knowledge, accessible only through clairvoyance.
 [See "Akasha".]
-As for the centaurs Homer described, they really existed in the period before the Moon “separated.”
+As for the centaurs Homer described, they really existed in the period before the Moon separated from the Earth.
 Human centaurs prowled the Earth in those ancient days, when the Moon’s forces were still incorporated within the Earth and we still had shining pineal glands beaming from our foreheads.
 Those were the days, my friend.

 Thumbnail: We first came into existence during an evolutionary period that Steiner called Old Saturn.
 We evolved next to a period he called Old Sun, and then to a period he called Old Moon.
 We now live during Present Earth.
 In the future, we will evolve through periods Steiner called Future Jupiter, Future Venus, and Future Vulcan.
-These periods should not be confused with the planets of the same names, although Steiner's own words often seem to blur the difference.
+These periods should not be confused with the planets whose names they bear, although Steiner's statements often seem to blur the difference.
 [See, e.g., "Planets".]
 Quite often, when he spoke of things happening "on" Saturn, for instance, he meant things that happened during Old Saturn.
 To figure out what he meant, you generally need to consider the context of each statement.

 The statement we have here (#36) is a concise summary of evolution as Steiner saw/foresaw it.
 This is how things happen in all solar systems, according to Steiner.
 If Steiner' summary is unclear to you, perhaps the discussions we will have, coming up, will help to clarify things.
 The most important takeaway, however, is that we are seeing, here, what Steiner's followers — including many Waldorf teachers — believe.
 [See, e.g., "Here's the Answer" and "Stages".]
 If these beliefs seem weird, inscrutable, or obviously wrong to you — you may have just learned something important about Waldorf schools and the thinking behind them.

-Accepting Anthroposophy almost always means rejecting modern science, modern scholarship, and indeed most modern knowledge of any sort.
+Accepting Anthroposophy almost always means rejecting modern science, modern scholarship, and indeed most modern knowledge of most sorts.